 Finally, if your trademark consists of common English language words, a federal trademark search using the Trademark Office’s website will probably return an enormous number of pending applications and existing registrations owned by others.
 If the search returns a few hundred hits or more, it would be practically impossible to go through that number of results and analyze which trademarks are potentially problematic and which ones pose no problem at all.
 Furthermore, if your trademark incorporates non-English words or characters, the Trademark Office’s search feature will usually fail to catch their English equivalents, meaning you would also have to perform a search of your trademark’s English translation.
 It goes without saying that a trademark lawyer can save you all of this time and effort while also providing you with peace of mind that your trademark search was thoroughly completed.

-If you have any questions about the importance and value of working with a trademark attorney, or perhaps are ready to have an attorney assist you with your trademark search, please do not hesitate to give me a call or send me an email.
+If you have any questions about the importance and value of working with a trademark attorney, or perhaps are ready to have an attorney assist you with your trademark search, please do not hesitate to give me a call at (314) 749-4059, send me an email (firstname.lastname@example.org), or fill out the contact form you will find on this page.
 I look forward to hearing from you soon.